 Key Takeaways

-- Harvey AI lists SOC 2 Type II and ISO 27001 certifications and offers US, EU, and AU regional endpoints.
-There is no published Canadian regional endpoint and no public price (Harvey.ai, 2026).
+- Harvey AI lists SOC 2 Type II, ISO 27001, ISO 27701, and ISO 42001, the AI-management-system standard.
+Processing is offered in the US, the EU and Switzerland, and Australia.
+There is still no Canadian region and no public price (Harvey.ai, August 2026).

-- None of the three is a turnkey LSO compliance solution on its own.
-Each requires a written AI policy that names the tool, its data flows, and the confidentiality protocol Rule 3.3-1 implies.
+- None of the three is a turnkey LSO compliance solution.
+Each needs a written AI policy naming the tool, its data flows, and the Rule 3.3-1 confidentiality protocol.

 Snapshot: how the three vendors compare

-The table below is the spine of the rest of this article.
-Every dimension carries an evidence link in the vendor sections that follow.
-Where a vendor doesn’t publish a number, we say so rather than guessing.
+The table below is the spine of this article.
+Every figure was re-checked against the vendor’s own Canadian page in August 2026.
+Where a vendor publishes no number for Canada, we say so rather than guessing.

 | Dimension | Microsoft 365 Copilot | CoCounsel | Harvey AI |